-Project Example of Technological Development for Environmental Conservation High-performance Concrete for Sustainability: SustaincreteTM concrete structures to contribute to the sustainability of society.
+Project Example of Technological Development for Environmental Conservation High-performance Concrete for Sustainability: Sustaincrete[TM]

+Sumitomo Mitsui Construction pursues higher durability of concrete structures to contribute to the sustainability of society.
 Jointly with the University of Tokyo Graduate School and the Tokyo University of Science, we developed "Sustaincrete," a highperformance concrete for sustainability with five characteristics.
-Coined by combining the words "concrete," which etymologically means "grown together," and "sustain," the name Sustaincrete signifies "concrete that supports the increase in production and quality, including environmental aspects, of concrete structures in a sustainable manner."
+Coined by combining the words "concrete," which etymologically means "grown together," and "sustain," the name Sustaincrete signifies "concrete that supports the increase in production and guality, including environmental aspects, of concrete structures in a sustainable manner."
 Sustaincrete almost eliminates the risk of cracking and improves productivity, design and eco-friendliness of concrete structures to contribute to the sustainability of society as a whole.